Pariola-droid/svg-react/README.md

-# SVGReact: Your All-in-One SVG Toolkit for React
+# SVGReact: Seamless SVG Workflows Inside VS Code

 Tired of juggling SVGs?
 Manually converting `kebab-case` to `camelCase`, pasting huge blocks of code inline, or jumping over to a website just to convert one file?
 Me too.
 That's why I built **SVGReact**.